nastavnjc/empty-site-template/README.md

-# Template (empty) site
+# Empty Site Template
-A basic template site made with Bootstrap and FontAwesome
+A very basic site template using HTML, CSS, PHP.
+Based on Bootstrap v.
+4.1 and FontAwesome v.
+5.7
 <hr>